mg-bizarre/57-exercises-for-programmers/README.md

 # 57-exercises-for-programmers

-"Exercises for Programmers 57 Challenges to Develop Your Coding Skills" by Brian P. Hogan
+Going through the book "Exercises for Programmers: 57 Challenges to Develop Your Coding Skills" by Brian P. Hogan.